ctwhome/top-svelte-pocketbase/README.md

 This will prompt you for:
 - Admin credentials for authentication
+- User email to assign todos to (default: user@user.com)
 - Whether to clear existing todos and posts first

 The script generates: